 Designated Market Area (DMA)

 A geographic area defined by Nielsen as a group of counties that make up a particular television market.
 For the most part, the metropolitan areas correspond to the standard metropolitan statistical areas defined by the federal government Office of Management and Budget.
 DMAs are used in the evaluating audience data as well as in the planning and buying of media.
 See: ADI.

 The peak period for radio listenership.
 Drive time is normally 6:00 AM–10:00 AM, and 3:00 PM–7:00 PM, when people are driving to, or home from, work.

 The television day part between daytime and primetime, generally between 5:00 PM–7:00 PM.

-Enables users to search the Media Center for evidence-based ads/materials or campaigns for specific ethnic groups.
+A search option in the Media Center that enables users to search for ads/materials or campaigns for specific ethnic groups.

 Tone of the advertisement/material (e.g., humorous, serious, motivational).

 A social networking website launched in February 2004 operated and privately owned by Facebook, Inc. See: Social Network.

 Preparing printed pages for use.
 Most printed jobs require one or more finishing steps (e.g., trimming, folding, binding).

 A basic, uniform charge for advertising space or time, with no discounts for volume or frequency.